radhikamattoo/mediamathchallenge/README.md

 *  body-parser

 ## Example Run
-Open ** two ** terminals and navigate to the mediaMath repo in both.
+1. Open two terminals and navigate to the MediaMath-Challenge repo in both.

-In one terminal:
+2. In one terminal:

   `node mediaMath.js`

-In the other:
+3. In the other:

   `curl -X POST --data-binary @sample.txt http://localhost:5000/ `

   See output from mediaMath.js...

   `curl -X POST --data-binary @sample.txt http://localhost:5000/no_blue`